Shortest path problem: Paths with constraints

 Unlike the shortest path problem, which can be solved in polynomial time in graphs without negative cycles, shortest path problems which include additional constraints on the desired solution path are called Constrained Shortest Path First, and are harder to solve.
 One example is the constrained shortest path problem, which attempts to minimize the total cost of the path while at the same time maintaining another metric below a given threshold.
 This makes the problem NP-complete (such problems are not believed to be efficiently solvable for large sets of data, see P = NP problem).
 Another NP-complete example requires a specific set of vertices to be included in the path, which makes the problem similar to the Traveling Salesman Problem (TSP).
 The TSP is the problem of finding the shortest path that goes through every vertex exactly once, and returns to the start.
 The problem of finding the longest path in a graph is also NP-complete.

 Partial observability

-The Canadian traveller problem and the stochastic shortest path problem are generalizations where either the graph isn't completely known to the mover, changes over time, or where actions (traversals) are probabilistic.
+The Canadian traveller problem and the stochastic shortest path problem are generalizations where either the graph is not completely known to the mover, changes over time, or where actions (traversals) are probabilistic.